 Sleep studies are tests that record what happens to your body during sleep.
-The studies are done to find out what is causing your sleep problems.
+The studies are done to find out what's causing your sleep problems.

-Sleep studies can also determine whether you have a problem with your stages of sleep.
+Sleep studies can also find out if you have a problem with your stages of sleep.
 The two main types of sleep are non–rapid eye movement (NREM) and rapid eye movement (REM).
 Normally, NREM and REM alternate 4 to 5 times during a night's sleep.
 A change in this cycle may make it hard for you to sleep soundly.

 Common sleep studies

 This test records several body functions during sleep, such as brain activity, eye movement, oxygen and carbon dioxide blood levels, heart rate and rhythm, breathing rate and rhythm, the flow of air through your mouth and nose, snoring, body muscle movements, and chest and belly movement.

 A special type of polysomnogram can be done at home.
 This test may record different functions than a study done in a sleep lab.

 This test measures how long it takes you to fall asleep.
 It also finds out if you enter REM sleep.

 This test measures to see if you can stay awake during a time when you are normally awake.

 If your doctor thinks that you may have shift work sleep disorder or another problem with your body's internal clock (circadian rhythm), you may have a test called actigraphy.
 For this test, you wear a device on your wrist that looks like a watch.
 The device measures your movement during sleep and when you are awake.
 It helps your doctor learn what times during the day you are active and what times you are sleeping.